w3c/wai-wcag-supplemental/content/supplemental-guidance.md

 ## Design Patterns for People with Cognitive and Learning Disabilities

-Design Patterns provide practical guidance on how to better meet the accessibility requirements of people with cognitive and learning disabilities.
+These Design Patterns provide practical guidance on how to better meet the accessibility requirements of people with cognitive and learning disabilities.

 The Patterns are organised into the following "Objectives":

-{% include excol.html type="all" %}
+{% include excol.html type="all" expand-text="Show all Patterns" collapse-text="Show only Objectives"%}

 <ul>
 {% for objective in site.objectives %}